skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 image_description: Hurricane Maria engulfing Puerto Rico.
 image_display: true
 order: 2300
-tags: [internet of things, robert read]
+tags: [people and culture, internet of things, robert read]
 excerpt: Puerto Rico is a natural testing-ground for disaster resilience technologies due to its unique characteristics.
 Here we present three research project ideas in the Internet of Things space.
 authors:
   - Robert Read